McTominay boost for Man Utd as midfielder to join squad for Spain training camp | Goal.com

 The 23-year-old's last game was the 4-1 win over Newcastle, but he has recovered and will team up with the rest of the squad in Spain during the winter break.

-“Scotty has done better in his recovery than we thought, so we will take him with us,” Solskjaer told MUTV.
+“Scotty has done better in his recovery than we thought, so we will take him with us,” Solskjaer told MUTV, adding that 22-year-old defender Axel Tuanzebe will also be with his team-mates.

 “Hopefully he can join in the training sessions and Axel as well, he’ll join in, so that’s two positives and it’s a good chance for them to use this time with the players.”